-No Backyard BBQ is complete without Deviled Eggs, These Deviled Eggs will have your friends and family Popping these delicious bites of awesomeness until every last one is gone.
+No Backyard BBQ is complete without Deviled Eggs.
+These Taylor Roll Deviled Eggs will have your friends and family popping these delicious bites of awesomeness until every last one is gone.

-For those unfamiliar with Taylor Pork Roll you are missing out, this New Jersey based Pork product is a diner staple all over the northern east coast specifically in eastern Pennsylvania,New Jersey, Delaware, New York and Maryland.
+For those unfamiliar with Taylor Pork Roll you are missing out This New Jersey based Pork product is a diner staple all over the northern east coast specifically in eastern Pennsylvania,New Jersey, Delaware, New York and Maryland.

 Originally known as “Taylor’s Prepared Ham” the company was forced to change its name in 1906 to “Pork Roll” after the Pure Food Act was passed and the product did not meet the definition of ham.

 In the spirit of the festival I decided a Taylor Pork Roll Deviled Egg would be a perfect recipe for summer.
 Deviled Eggs are always a hit and there are so many tasty variations.

-This might be sacrilegious to all you a Hellman’s fans but to me Duke’s Mayo is my only Mayo in my recipes it’s actually cheaper most of the time and I even see it at Aldi grocery stores from time to time.
+This might be sacrilegious to all you a Hellman’s fans but Duke’s Mayo is my only Mayo in my recipes.
+It’s actually cheaper most of the time and I even see it at Aldi grocery stores from time to time.
 Another ingredient that I’ve recently discovered is Yellowbird Jalapeño sauce.

 It’s a small company based in Austin Texas that has a few different condiments.
 They have the spicy kick of a hot sauce but with a thicker sriracha like consistency.